heyjianjing/linear_algebra/README.md

 `la_29`
 * Gain of a matrix
-* Matrix norm as largest gain
+* Matrix norm as the largest gain
-* Smallest gain
 * Nullspace and zero gain